dynatrace-wwse/enablement-business-observability/docs/05_bizevents_logs.md

 ### Query Business Events in Dynatrace

-Using a Notebook execute the below DQL query which retrieves the buisness events for `astroshop.fraudcheck.success` step.
+Using a Notebook execute the below DQL query which retrieves the business events for `astroshop.fraudcheck.success` step.
 Note, this may take 3-5 minutes for new data to appear.

 DQL:
 ```sql